Skip to content

 Payment reminder text message templates

 When you need to send timely messages to your customers, text messaging can be the most effective choice.
-With far higher open rates than email, it adds urgency to your payment message and gets your message across fast.
-A microloan study found that SMS messages can improve repayment rates by 7-9%. 🙌
+With far higher open rates than email, texts add urgency to your payment message and get your message across faster.

-Payment reminder texts can follow many of the recommendations for email, like getting firmer and more direct over time.
-However, you should keep the details brief and under 160 characters max to avoid text message delivery issues.
+Payment reminder texts can follow many of the recommendations for email, like adopting a firmer, more direct tone with each reminder.
+However, you should keep the details to a minimum — under 160 characters — to avoid text message delivery issues.

-Here are four text message payment reminder examples you can use for your business.
+Here are six text message payment reminder examples you can use for your business.

 💡 If you manage a property, check out our rent reminder templates guide.